isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

    be "myconf".

-If the file already exists and contains the PID of a live process, the server will issue a DHCP6_ALREADY_RUNNING log message and exit.
+If the file already exists and contains the PID of a live process, the server will issue a ``DHCP6_ALREADY_RUNNING`` log message and exit.
 It is possible, though unlikely, that the file is a remnant of a system crash and the process to which the PID belongs is unrelated to Kea.
 In such a case it would be necessary to manually delete the PID file.

 The server can be stopped using the ``kill`` command.
-When running in a console, the server can also be shut down by pressing ctrl-c.
-It detects the key combination and shuts down gracefully.
+When running in a console, the server can also be shut down by pressing Ctrl-c.
+Kea detects the key combination and shuts down gracefully.

 .. _dhcp6-configuration: